CephalofairGames/bnb-rules/index.md

 ### Monster Order

 Each monster takes its turn based on initiative order.
 All monsters of a single type take their turns at the same initiative in ascending numeric order (see [p.30](#page_30)).

-> ### Elite Monsters
->
-> When you roll the die for an elite monster, instead of placing a single white cube on the rolled result, place two white cubes, one on each of the results not rolled.
-> The elite monster will take a turn at each of the marked initiative values, performing the abilities of the first marked action on its first turn and the abilities of the second marked action on its second turn.

 ---